Perhaps the most important strategic consideration in Progressive Knockout Tournaments (PKOs) is whether you cover your opponents or they cover you.

 In the future, we want to win the bounties of the player who cover us right now, which requires having to think a few moves ahead.

-The HJ is in the middle of the pack with 42BBs, covering UTG1, UTG, and the BB.
+The HJ is in the middle of the pack with 42bb, covering UTG1, UTG, and the BB.
 In a regular MTT, the middle-of-the-pack players have to play tight and avoid big confrontations.
 However, in this spot the HJ might be best advised to take a big risk to double up.
-By big risk, I mean a high variance play – taking a very small edge or even a slightly minus EV gamble.
+By big risk, I mean a high-variance play—taking a very small edge or even a slightly -EV gamble in a vacuum.

 The current SB is the chip leader and will be looking to play as many pots as possible to win bounties.
 However, if the BTN or CO got aggressive with them, this might be a spot to pass some small edges.
 Losing an all-in to either of these players would make the SB the shortest stack at the table.
 It might be more prudent to avoid close spots with the two other big stacks if it means maintaining their overall lead.